 - Our graduates will be fully prepared to take the next steps in their education, professions and relationships.

-- All academic and student life programs will be infused with the values of Christian community, stewardship of gifts and service to the world.
+- All academic and student development programs will be infused with the values of Christian community, stewardship of gifts and service to the world.

 Statement of Purposes

 - A general education core and other courses that culminate in the Associate of Arts, Associate of Science or Associate of General Studies degree and that satisfy lower division requirements for transfer to selected baccalaureate programs.

 - Academic courses and enrichment programs that emphasize the scholarship of integration and student learning in the areas of biblical understanding, global perspective, critical thinking, self-awareness, communication and social responsibility.